shupershuff/Diablo2RLoader/README.md

 - Set 'ShortcutCustomIconPath' to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
 Uses D2r logo by default.
 - Set 'DisableIconStacking' to True if you want to prevent your icons from stacking in the taskbar.
 - Set 'ConvertPlainTextSecrets' to False if you want your passwords and tokens to be ~~stolen~~ stored in plain text.
 This will not convert already encrypted passwords & tokens back to plain text if disabled.
+- Set 'WindowSwitcherComboKeys' to one or more of Alt, Ctrl and Shift.
+These should be comma separated of course.
+Blank by default (disabled).
 - Set 'RememberWindowLocations' to True if you want to each game instance to launch to a preferred window layout.
 - Set 'ForceWindowedMode' to True if you want to force windowed mode each time.
 This causes issues with Diablo remembering resolution settings, so I recommend leaving this as False and manually setting your game to windowed in your game settings.
 Disabled by default.
 - Set 'SettingSwitcherEnabled' to True if you want your Diablo accounts to load different settings.
 This essentially changes settings.json each time you launch a game.
 See the [Auto Setting Switcher](#5-auto-settings-switcher-optional-but-recommended) section below for more info.
 Disabled by default.